Glens Falls Hospital vaccinating 264 people a day

 "We have put about 70% of our total allocation into arms, including those doses located at Ellis and St. Peter’s, or 1,650 to date," said hospital spokesman Ray Agnew.
 "We have openings for 264 (people) each day between now and Friday."

-Anyone who works in a congregate care setting is also eligible, as well as medical examiners, coroners, funeral workers and ambulatory care providers.
+Anyone who works in a congregate care setting, such as a nursing home, is also eligible, as well as medical examiners, coroners, funeral workers and ambulatory care providers.

 In a new state requirement, each person must first prove their eligibility at a state website at the time of vaccination.
 People can also check their eligibility in advance here: https://am-i-eligible.covid19vaccine.health.ny.gov/.